tools-aoeur/redmine_editauthor/README.md

 This plugin provides 2 permissions:

-  * *Edit author*: allows to edit author of existing issue.
+  * *Edit author*: Allows editing the author of an existing issue.
-  * *Set original author*: allows to set author when creating new issue.
+  * *Set original author*: Allows setting the author when creating a new issue.

 Authorized users will be able to see the "author" field and change its value in the issue edit form.

 ### Settings

   * *Narrow authors to members*: Checkbox

-By default users with global permissions such as administrators will be listed even if they are not participants of the project.
-It is possible to narrow possible authors to project members in plugin settings.
+By default, users with global permissions (such as administrators) will be listed even if they are not members of the project.
+It is possible to limit the available authors to project members only in the plugin settings.

-## Requirements

-This plugin has been written with compatibility in mind to keep it functional across many different versions of Redmine:

-  * Redmine (`>= 3.0`)